jasonthewhale/GPT_AUDIT/README.md

 ```
 $ python3 -i ama.py
 ```
-  - first, it will merge all contract contents into a single file, called "merge.txt" and expext some feedback appeared in terminal:
+  - first, it will merge all contract contents into a single file, called "merge.txt" :
     ```
     $ finished merge contract
+    ```
+  - then it will create embedding data with contract contents, saving as "index.json":
+    ```
     $ contract embedding has created
     ```
   - second, it will run slither to scan all vulnerabilities, and print results in terminal: